 “Are you an athlete?
 Do you hit the gym?
 Good, drink coffee.”

 A cup of coffee before a workout jolts athletic performance, especially when you’re training in endurance sports – running and cycling.
-Caffeine increases the number of fatty acids in the blood stream, which allows your muscles to absorb and burn those fats for fuel.
-What that means?
+Caffeine increases the number of fatty acids in the bloodstream, which allows your muscles to absorb and burn those fats for fuel.
+What does that mean?
 Your body saves the carbs for later in the workout.